-47 Ana Paya Perez, Natalia Rodriguez Eugenio (2018), Status of local soil contamination in Europe: Revision of the indicator "Progress in the management Contaminated Sites in Europe".
+&lt;sup>47 Ana Paya Perez, Natalia Rodriguez Eugenio (2018), Status of local soil contamination in Europe: Revision of the indicator "Progress in the management Contaminated Sites in Europe".

-48 Panagos, P., Borrelli, P., Poesen, J., Ballabio, C., Lugato, E., Meusburger, K., Montanarella, L., Alewell, C., The new assessment of soil loss by water erosion in Europe, (2015) Environmental Science and Policy, 54, pp. 438-447.
+&lt;sup>48 Panagos, P., Borrelli, P., Poesen, J., Ballabio, C., Lugato, E.,

+Meusburger, K., Montanarella, L., Alewell, C., The new assessment of soil loss by water erosion in Europe, (2015) Environmental Science and Policy, 54, pp. 438-447.

-49 Eurostat, Land covered by artificial surfaces by NUTS 2 regions.
+&lt;sup>49 Eurostat, Land covered by artificial surfaces by NUTS 2 regions.

-proposed a bill to the Parliament setting a framework for soil protection and management of polluted sites in Luxembourg.
+In order to protect soils and to enable conservation and rehabilitation of soil functions, the Government has proposed a bill to the Parliament setting a framework for soil protection and management of polluted sites in Luxembourg.
 As soon as adopted, the future soil bill will introduce the possibility to manage historically polluted sites by a risk based land management approach.
 This will promote the recycling of brownfields and alleviate some of the pressure that the soils are exposed to due to growing urbanisation and need for land for SMEs and industry.
 Furthermore, the future soil bill will set the framework for assessment and monitoring of soil quality in Luxembourg, and will set up a public participatory process in a national soil protection plan.